cpjm/applied_statistics_assesment/README.md

 # Applied Statistics Assignment

 This repository contains my assesment submission for the module Applied Statistics, where various statistical tests are performed on the `PlantGrowth` dataset to analyze the differences between different treatment groups.

 ### Project Overview

-In this project, I perform **statistical analysis** using Python to determine whether there are significant differences between different treatment groups of plants.
-Specifically, I perform:
+In this project, we perform **statistical analysis** using Python to determine whether there are significant differences between different treatment groups of plants.
+Specifically, we perform:
-1. A **t-test** to compare two treatment groups, trt1 trt2`, and check if there is a significant difference in plant weights between them.
+1. A **t-test** to compare two treatment groups (`trt1` and `trt2`) and check if there is a significant difference in plant weights between them.
-2. An **ANOVA (Analysis of Variance)** test to analyze whether there is a significant difference between three treatment groups ctrl, trt1 and trt2.
+2. An **ANOVA (Analysis of Variance)** test to analyze whether there is a significant difference between three treatment groups (`ctrl`, `trt1`, and `trt2`).

 The data used for this analysis is from the `PlantGrowth` dataset, which includes plant weights under different treatment groups.